msleal/asciivmssdashboard/README.md

 ###TIP #2:
 I have used the console with no issues using a refresh interval of 60 seconds.
-If you use a more 'agressive' update interval, keep one eye at the last-update registered at the top-left of the dashboard window, to see if the console is stil running.
-If you notice it stopped, it should have generated an 'error.log' in the current directory.
-Look into it, if it has information about AZURE API 'throttling", you will need to restart it (with a bigger inteval)...
+If you use a more 'agressive' update interval, keep one eye at the last-update registered at the top-left of the dashboard window and/or in the log window (e.g.: 'log'), to see if the console is stil running.
+If you notice it stopped, you should see the 'ERROR' window described above, and the console should resume in 30 seconds. if the log has information about AZURE API 'throttling", you will need to restart the ASCiiVMSSDashboard (with a bigger inteval)...

 ###TIP #3:
 As we wait for the threads to finish as you hit 'Ctrl+C' or 'quit' (to exit), the time you will wait to get your prompt